The Haverford & Record A public archive · updated June 2026

 Hillel International

-Local Hillel professionals help Jewish students navigate campus climate issues and connect with administrators, law enforcement, and national partners.
+Local Hillel staff help students navigate climate issues and reach administrators, law enforcement, and partners.

 hillel.org